akaashnidhiss/KalmanFilter_Car_Tracking/README.md

 # KalmanFilter_Car_Tracking

 (The below is just a summary of our report on our project work done.
 For more information about our project, please refer to the attatched Project Report in the repository)
+(refer to PPT in repository for visual explanation)

 ### INTRODUCTION
 Kalman filtering is an algorithm that allows us to estimate the states of a system given the observations or measurements.
 It is a useful tool for a variety of different applications including object tracking and autonomous navigation systems, economics prediction, etc.